 When it comes to their usefulness, cochins are considered to be dual purpose.
 People raise them for eggs and meat.
 They are also exhibition birds.
 Comparing them to other chicken breeds, they are ideal for children to raise for show and as pets as they are gentle, docile, and friendly.

 Cochin hens aren’t considered to be the best egg laying chickens.
 They are moderate layers.
 However, they lay throughout the year, with the majority coming in the winter months.
-With thick feathers from head to toe, they are cold hardy like brahma chickens.

 In a year, you can expect cochin chickens to lay approximately 200 eggs a year.
 These eggs are large in size and have a brown color.
 Blue cochins tend to lay more than other cochin varieties.